+Section 1: Introduction 4

+Se ection 2: Our role and responsibilities 5

+Section 3: Equality Legislation - The Equality Act 2010 7

+• How does the Equality Act affect osteopathic educational providers?
+7

+• What duties apply to osteopathic educational providers?
+8

+• What counts as a disability?
+8

+• What is direct discrimination?
+9

+• What is indirect discrimination?
+10

+• What is discrimination arising from disability?
+11

+• What is harassment?
+11

+• What is victimisation?
+11

+• What is the 'reasonable adjustments' duty?
+12

+• What is meant by provision, criterion and practice?
+13

+• Specific duties under the Equality Act 2010 14

+• Supporting staff in meeting their responsibilities 14

+Se Section 4: The student journey

+• Anticipating the needs of disabled people 15

+• Recruitment and selection 16

+• Marketing 16

+• Application 17

+• Selection 19

+• Preparing for entry to an osteopathic course 20

+• Induction 21

+• Confidentiality 21

+• Making adjustments to teaching, learning and assessment 22

+• Returning to a course 26

+• Fitness to study policies 27

+• Student fitness to practise 27

+• Promoting wellbeing 28

-Section 1: Introduction 4 Section 2: General Osteopathic Council role and 5 responsibilities Section 3: Equality legislation - The Equality Act 2010 6 How does the Equality Act affect osteopathic educational providers?
-What duties apply to osteopathic educational providers?
-What counts as a disability?
-What is direct discrimination?
-What is indirect discrimination?
-What is discrimination arising from disability?
-What is victimisation?
-What is harassment?
-What is the reasonable adjustments duty?
-What is meant by provision, criterion and practice?
-Specific Duties under the Equality Act 2010 Supporting staff in meeting their responsibilities Section 4: The student journey 15 Anticipating the needs of people with disabilities and health conditions Recruitment and selection Marketing Application Selection Preparing for entry Induction Confidentiality Making adjustments to teaching, learning and assessment Returning to a course Fitness to study policies Student fitness to practise Promoting wellbeing Achieving a recognised gualification Section 5: Further information 33 Many people with disabilities and long-term health conditions are able to undertake osteopathic education and training, achieve a qualification allowing them to seek registration as an osteopath, and practise osteopathy with or without adjustments to support their practice.
+• Achieving a recognised qualification 28

+Section 5: Further information 30

+Many people with disabilities and long-term health conditions are able to undertake osteopathic education and training, achieve a qualification allowing them to seek registration as an osteopath, and practise osteopathy with or without adjustments to support their practice.